HIRO-group/HIRO_Panda_TRAC_IK/README.md

 There's an accompanying Jupyter Notebook ([here](src/splines.ipynb)) for Catmull-Rom Splines, which is the best (smoothest) trajectory method for the Panda in this repo.
 A short document about these Splines can be found [here](http://www.cs.cmu.edu/~462/www/projects/assn2/assn2/catmullRom.pdf).

 **Note**: This package has been soley tested for the real robot, and doesn't work for the Franka Panda simulation.
-However, a posible future extension of this work would be for simulation!
+However, a possible future extension of this work would be for simulation!

 ## Installation, Building, and Usage